 Individual Multiplier.
 The Individual Multiplier reflects each executive's individual performance and is determined at the Compensation Committee's discretion based on the recommendation of the CEO.
 This performance appraisal process is largely subjective, with much discretion exercised by our CEO and the Committee.
 There is no specific weight given to any one individual goal or performance criterion.
-The Compensation Committee's discretion exercised by our CEO and the Automatica achievement of his or her individual goals.
-The assessment is based on our CEO and Compensation Committee's determinations regarding how well the executive performed his or her job, and such assessment is qualitative, in nature.
+The Compensation Committee considers each executive officer's performance in light of that individual's achievement of his or her individual goals.
+The assessment is based on our CEO and Compensation Committee's determinations regarding how well the executive performed his or her job, and such assessment is qualitative, not quantitative, in nature.
 The CEO does not provide input to the Compensation Committee on his own performance.
 Individual performance that meets expectations yields a 100% multiplier, with a maximum rating of 200%.